SayantanBanerjee16/GarbageDetectorAndLocator/README.md

 ## Features

-* The following is the home page of the application.
-It contains two buttons, i.e, Click to Add New Location and Click to View All Map Locations.
+* The main application consists of a home page containing two buttons, i.e., Click to Add New Location and View All Map Locations.

 <img src="screenshots/home.jpg" width="200" height ="400">

-* The first button in home screen redirects to add a new garbage location.
-After opening it, it ask from user to upload surrounding images.
-Then it passes through the CNN based model which would classify the photo as Garbage present or not.
+* The first button on the home screen redirects to add a new garbage location.
+After opening it, it asks from user to upload surrounding images.
+Then it passes through the CNN-based model, which would classify the photo as Garbage present or not.

 <img src="screenshots/addone.jpg" width="200" height ="400">   <img src="screenshots/addtwo.jpg" width="200" height ="400">

-* If the corresponding photo contains garbage in it, then the user gets authorized to upload location, and after successful uploading, it gets saved in cloud database.
+* If the corresponding photo contains garbage, the user gets authorized to upload the location, and after successful uploading, it gets saved in the cloud database.

 <img src="screenshots/addthree.jpg" width="200" height ="400">   <img src="screenshots/addfour.jpg" width="200" height ="400">

-* The second button is to view all the map locations which contains garbage.
+* The second button is to view all the map locations which contain garbage.
+The user can zoom in and out to quickly jump from one location to another to have a seamless experience.

 <img src="screenshots/markerone.jpg" width="200" height ="400">   <img src="screenshots/markertwo.jpg" width="200" height ="400">